mjmlab/pyinseq/README.md

 > it is **important** that the relative paths in the configuration are correct, otherwise pyinseq will not find the data it needs.

-As you noticed, `snakemake` identified that the `_sites.txt` files were missing so it executed the necessary steps to recreate them but using a different `disruption` parameter.
-This is where pyinseq really shines because
+As you noticed, `snakemake` identified that the `_sites.txt` files were missing, so it executed the necessary steps to recreate them but using a different `disruption` parameter.

-### Main command

-`pyinseq`

-- Demultiplexes a file of Illumina reads.
-- Writes separate trimmed versions of the files (no barcode, no transposon sequence).
-- Maps the trimmed reads to the genome.
-- Quantifies insertions per site and per ORF in organism's genome
-- Outputs summary gene table and report files describing transposon-sequencing dataset
+> `snakemake` will only recreate files that are missing.
+> If you just change a parameter but do not delete any of the results files, `pyinseq` will do nothing.

 ### Specialized tasks

 These commands are useful when combining samples from multiple Illumina runs in a single `pyinseq` analysis.
+Both commands will also create a configuration file specific to each subcommand.

 `pyinseq demultiplex`